"Devastating" Hurricane Eta heading for Central America

 A hurricane warning was in effect there.

-It had maximum sustained winds of 75 mph early Monday, the U.S. National Hurricane Center said.
-It was centered about 155 miles east of the Nicaragua-Honduras border and heading west at 12 mph.
+Eta had maximum sustained winds of 90 mph Monday morning, up from 75 mph hours in the overnight hours, the U.S. National Hurricane Center said.
+It was centered about 140 miles east of the Nicaragua-Honduras border and heading west at 10 mph.

 CBS News weather producer David Parkinson said Eta "will jump from a Category 1 to a Category 3, making landfall Tuesday morning as a major hurricane with 115 mph winds."